Oct 26, 2025

 Why fears arise

 Healthy skepticism protects what makes relationships meaningful.
-Reflection Partner aligns with that value rather than challenging it.
+Reflection Partner is designed with that skepticism in mind—not to bypass it, but to honor it.

 A long tradition